 Kinds of Beds By Bed Styles

 The bed styles available vary as much as the people who use them and that means you get all kinds of options for your next one.
-Bed styles have a lot to do with the frame and accessories for your beds such as colors, textures, and pillows.
+Bed styles have a lot to do with the frame and accessories for your beds such as colors, textures, and pillows (for example pillows for stomach sleepers).

 Contemporary Bed Styles